Your details have been received

 Moving forward to the 20th century, travellers can retrace the steps of POWs in the infamous labour camps of WWII in Kanchanaburi with the “Bridge over the River Kwai” Death bridge, World War II museums and cemeteries.

-There are several national parks with cascading waterfalls and abundant native flora and fauna.
+The national park system has several parks with cascading waterfalls and abundant native flora and fauna.
 Make time to visit Sai Yok and Erawan National Parks along with Khao Laem Lake.

 If beaches are what you’re looking for, the coastal towns of laidback Hua Hin or the action-packed Pattaya with its crazy nightlife are your best options.